Samael3003/hugo-386/content/post/blog6.md

 But, today was different.
 I have surpassed all my previous limits and continuously programmed for a total of 5:43 hrs.
 Well, it was not all programming, obviously.
 I had to refer various sources on Internet to read the Documentationa and stuff.

+I had one eye on the Python Documentation and other articles.
+My browser tab was completely filled with multiple tabs I had opened.
+Moreover, I even had multiple videos playing at the same time.
+Usually, I hate multi-tasking, but Today, it seems, I had forgot my idealism.
+The other side of my Desktop was pinned to my Text-Editor.
+I prefer "GNU-NANO" over any other code-editors.

+Overall, the Project was a SUCCESS.
+PLease visit my Project.

 ## > My EDI Project. : )   ___ _Phase-I_ 💻

 So, my friend, let me explain my Project and steps I took to accompalish it until its' completion.